mubasher123/MicrosoftBot/README.md

-# Teams - Start new thread in a channel And Rely (Proactive Messaging)
+# Teams - Start new thread in a channel And sends Reply to a thread (Proactive Messaging)

 ## To try this sample